rajsinghtech/tailcar/README.md

 - `all:write` - Full access to manage devices and keys
 - `devices:write` - Create and modify devices
 - `keys:write` - Create and manage authentication keys

-### Pod Injection Behavior

-When you annotate a pod with `tailcar.rajsingh.info/inject: "true"`, the webhook automatically injects:

-**Init Container:**
-- Configures `net.ipv4.ip_forward` and `net.ipv6.conf.all.forwarding`
-- Ensures proper IP forwarding for Tailscale

-**Sidecar Container:**
-- Runs Tailscale daemon with `NET_ADMIN` capability
-- Connects to the specified Tailnet using ephemeral auth key

 ---